perblawiik/ray-tracing-renderer/README.md

 # Monte Carlo Ray Tracing Renderer

 An attempt of making a photo realistic global illumination renderer made from scratch in C++.
-The illumination model is based on path tracing with Monte Carlo integration and can supports perfectly reflective/refractive surfaces aswell as Lambertian and Oren-Nayar diffuse surfaces.
+The illumination model is based on path tracing with Monte Carlo integration and supports perfectly reflective/refractive surfaces aswell as Lambertian and Oren-Nayar diffuse surfaces.